AndreaRene/td_file_converters/README.md

 1. Ensure Python 3 is installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/).
 2. Clone the repository.
-3. Creata a directory named `uuids` in the `data` directory.
-4. Add the JSON files(that need uuids added to objects) to the `uuids` directory.
+3. Add the JSON files(that need uuids added to objects) to the `uuids` directory.
-6. Open a terminal or command prompt.
+4. Open a terminal or command prompt.
-7. Navigate to the `scripts` directory in your project.
+5. Navigate to the `scripts` directory in your project.
-8. Run the script with the following command:
+6. Run the script with the following command:

 ```bash
 python3 add_uuid.py